kimberlyrobinson11122/SVG-Logo-Maker/README.md

 ## Description
-tool to use as a web developer to generate simple logos for my projects so I don't have to pay a graphic designer
+Tool to use as a web developer to generate simple logos for my projects so I don't have to pay a graphic designer

 ## Installation